Basic language elements

 Regular identifiers are unquoted.

 As defined in the SQL standard, Exasol only allows a subset of the Unicode character set in regular identifiers.
-The first character of an SQL identifier is more restricted than the following ones:
+The first character of an SQL identifier is more restricted than the following characters.

-For details about the characters included in each of the specified Unicode classes, see the Unicode standard.
+For details about the characters included in the different Unicode classes, refer to the Unicode standard.

 When using the simple ASCII character set, a regular identifier may start with letters of the set {a-z, A-Z} and may further contain letters of set {a-z, A-Z, 0-9,_}.